 What is Air France Hop?

 Air France Hop, formerly known as HOP!, is a French regional airline.
-The airline operates numerous flights under the umbrella of its parent company, Air France, thereby expanding the French flag carrier’s reach into regional markets.
+The airline operates numerous flights under its parent company, Air France, thereby expanding the French flag carrier’s reach into regional markets.
 Since its inception, the airline has been committed to providing seamless service within France and neighboring countries.

 2013 – 2019